 But objectively, implementing rules that make sense and acting quickly are really just not 2 things our federal government has done since the pandemic started when it comes to travel rules.

 Anyway, there hasn’t been any mention of reducing this to 5 days, but it could still happen at some point.
 Flytrippers is keeping a close eye on this and you’ll know as soon as it changes if you follow us on Facebook or if you subscribe to our free newsletter.

 Like many government rules, let’s face it… it’s not always clear.
-The official Government of Canada website doesn’t even seem to specify how the 11 days is calculated anywhere.
+The official Government of Canada website didn’t even seem to specify how the 10 days is calculated anywhere at first.

 And it’s pretty important, especially if you’ve had a positive result while traveling, because you probably want to come back as soon as possible.

-For all the other details of the test to be done and plenty of tips, the ultimate guide to Canada’s pre-departure testing requirement has a ton of information.
+For all the other details of the test to be done and plenty of tips, the ultimate guide to Canada’s pre-entry test requirement has a ton of information.

 Enforcement by the airlines & customs

 Okay… now I’m going to talk about the testimonials you may have seen from many travelers who say they were able to board the plane (or enter by land) with their proof of positive test from their provincial health system even if it did not include all the required info…